chamer079/just-a-dram/README.md

 ## Next Steps
 * Incorporate user auth.
 * Incoorporate a CSS library.
+* Add a rating scal / system to a particular whisky entry.
 * Adjustments to the the following fields:
     * Hue field: Add a color meter.
     * Flavor field: Incorporate a flavor wheel.
 * Add serach functionality.
+* Add a like / dislike to the reviews.
+* Incorporate a sub-reviews to a review.